 So, you passed the licensure examinations but don’t know what to do next to receive your PRC license?
 You’re in luck because everything is now moving online, including the PRC’s initial registration for new board passes.
 That means fewer transactions, which means shorter lines and less hassle.

-The old initial registration process requires applicants to accomplish the oath form and undergo verification of records.
-Then, you will experience the hassles of manually submitting all the requirements not to mention the long queues at the cashier window.
-Thankfully, the PRC is now utilizing the Licensure Examination and Registration Information System or LERIS V2.
-It virtually eliminated several transactions, allowing the PRC to accommodate more applicants with fewer resources.
+The previous initial registration process required applicants to complete an oath form and have their records verified.
+Then you’ll have to deal with the headaches of manually submitting all of the requirements, not to mention the huge lines at the cashier’s window.
+Fortunately, the PRC is now using the LERIS V2 or the Licensure Examination and Registration Information System.
+Several transactions were essentially eliminated, allowing the PRC to accommodate more applicants with fewer resources.
 All of the old system’s problems have been significantly reduced, if not removed.

-Admit it, not all of us are adept at using computers or doing online transactions.
-For this reason, we created this PRC Online Registration guide.
-It will show you in detail the step by step process on how to accomplish the PRC initial registration online.
+Admit it, not everyone is comfortable using computers or conducting online transactions.
+As a result, we created this PRC Online Registration tutorial.
+It will walk you through the step-by-step procedure of completing the PRC initial registration online.

 PRC Initial Registration Guide